kjepo/camelog/README.md

 If you need to rent other types of cots, buggies, safety gates, etc, try Babes & Bikes on 9 Polmorla Walk, Wadebridge `01208-815262`.

+<a name="heating"></a>
+## Heating and thermostats

+The house is heated with underfloor heating, divided up into five different zones, each controlled by an individual thermostat.

+There is one thermostat, next to the sofa in the downstairs living room, which has a dial which you can just turn to a desired temperature - no need to click, just turn the dial.

+The other thermostats are programmed to maintain reasonable temperatures throughout the day.
+If you're hot or cold, please don't re-program the settings.
+Rather decrease or increase the temperature using the arrow keys.
+This will adjust the setting temporarily until the next time slot.